Advertisement

 What is it like to drive?

 In the M240i xDrive, the big six-cylinder's refinement strikes you first.
 During the warm-up miles, it's all about a demure hum and sweet harmonics.
 But fire it towards the red-line and it does serious work with plenty of bite and enough bark to make you realise why this format of engine has a special place in history.
-There's 374bhp – enough of a power increase over the old 240i to overcome the inertia of 4WD.
-It gets to 62mph in 4.3 seconds.

 Advertisement - Page continues below

-What's it like around a corner?
+What's the M240i like around a corner?

 The main sensation is of huge grip.
 The steering is conservatively geared, and very mild understeer begins proceedings.
 Steering feel is too subtle for a sports car.
 At road speeds in the M240i xDrive you'll not overwhelm the traction unless the corner's tight or the road wet, as we discovered on a recent test in cold, wet winter Wales.
-But there's a sense of the power squeezing rearward, the back half of the car shouldering the effort, and absolutely shoving you out of a bend.

 Is it as planted and poised as a Porsche 718 Cayman?
 No, it's not.
-Because this isn't really a purpose-built sports car, but a BMW 3-Series that's been hacked at with axes.
-But it's much, much better than it would've been if BMW had cheaped out and based this on the front-wheel drive 2-Series Active Tourer and Gran Coupe platform.
+Because this isn't really a purpose-built sports car, but a BMW 3 Series that's been hacked at with axes.
+But it's much, much better than it would've been if BMW had cheaped out and based this on the front-wheel drive 2 Series Active Tourer and Gran Coupe platform.

 And the ride?